 You may also make any other supplication of your choosing as it’s another station where Duas are accepted.

 The Multazam is almost impossible to get to during Hajj season due to the large crowds that gather.
 However, it is accessible during other parts of the year.

-If it possible to reach the Multazam, raise your hands above your head, cling to the wall and press your chest and cheeks against it.
+If it is possible to reach the Multazam, raise your hands above your head, cling to the wall and press your chest and cheeks against it.
 It is a Sunnah of the Prophet ﷺ and yet another station where supplications are accepted, so you should lengthen your Dua here.

-If you can’t reach the Multazam due to the crowds, you may face towards it and supplicate from a distance.
+If you can’t reach the Multazam due to the crowds, you may face it and supplicate from a distance.

 Main article: Sa’i

 It is a Sunnah to perform Sa’i immediately after Tawaf, although you may take a break if you need to.
 If you feel tired after Tawaf or your feet are aching, you may take a rest in the pavilion until you feel you’re ready.
 Remember, you will be covering over three kilometres during Sa’i, so make sure you have sufficient energy to complete the rite before starting.

 For the Sa’i to be considered valid, the following is necessary: